lmfit/uncertainties/doc/user_guide.rst

   >>> import uncertainties

-The :mod:`uncertainties` package also contains modules for :ref:`advanced mathematical functions <advanced math operations>`, and :doc:`arrays and matrices <numpy_guide>`.
+The :mod:`uncertainties` package also contains sub-modules for :ref:`advanced mathematical functions <advanced math operations>`, and :doc:`arrays and matrices <numpy_guide>`.